GriersonMarucciLab/Minesweeper/README.md

 The fourth stage splits the remaining genes into eight groups.
 The reason for selecting eight groups and three variants, is that a set of eight produces 256 unique combinations.

 Three variants each with 256 simulations (768 total) is 85% of the capacity of BlueGem.
 A set of nine groups with three variants (1536 simulations total) is 170% the capacity of BlueGem.
-Queueing systems mean that you don�t require this number of CPUs in total, but the execution time is multiplied as you wait for the simulations to process.
+Queueing systems mean that you dont require this number of CPUs in total, but the execution time is multiplied as you wait for the simulations to process.
 The number of variants and groups can be lowered or increased depending on the number of CPUs you have available.

 GAMA
 ----
 GAMA is written in Python3 and relies on a variety of different packages.
-These dependencies can be easily taken care of by installing it from PyPI using either �pip install genome_design_suite� or �conda install genome_design_suite�
+These dependencies can be easily taken care of by installing it from PyPI using either pip install genome_design_suite or conda install genome_design_suite
 (it is recommended that you do this from within a virtual environment since this is pre-alpha and has not been extensively tested with different versions of all the libraries).
 A dependencies list is available in the main directory of the github repository if you would like to do this manually.
-The main dependency is the �genome_design_suite� which is a suite of tools created by Oliver Chalkley at the University of Bristol which enables it to be easily run on different (or even multiple) clusters and well as enabling automatic data processing and database management.
+The main dependency is the genome_design_suite which is a suite of tools created by Oliver Chalkley at the University of Bristol which enables it to be easily run on different (or even multiple) clusters and well as enabling automatic data processing and database management.
 Due to the large amount of data produced by the whole-cell model, the simulation output data was reduced to essential data, converted into Pandas DataFrames (https://pandas.pydata.org/) and saved in Pickle files.
-GAMA would have produced 100s of TBs of data in the model�s native output format (compressed matlab files) which we are not able to store so this was an essential step.
+GAMA would have produced 100s of TBs of data in the models native output format (compressed matlab files) which we are not able to store so this was an essential step.
 In order to run this code you must have a computer dedicated to remotely managing the simulations.
 A PC with a quad-core Intel(R) Xeon(R) CPU E5410 (2.33GHz) and 1GB of RAM running CentOS-6.6 was used as our computer manager, which is referred to as OC2.
 GAMA was run on OC2 using the scripts contained in gama_management.zip.
 Each stage of GAMA was run individually and manually updated as it was in proof-of-concept stage when GAMA_236 was found. ko.db is an SQLite3 database used to stored key information about simulations like average growth rate and division time.